Abraham Jefferson Seay: Late life

 Seay made his home in Kingfisher, building his mansion home there in 1892, where he lived with various members of his extended family.
 On November 23, 1899, he organized the Central State Bank of Kingfisher.
 Later, the bank's name was changed to the First National Bank of Kingfisher.
 On October 26, 1904, the bank was taken over by the Kingfisher National Bank.
-Despite that take over, Seay remained his position as bank president.
+Despite that takeover, Seay retained his position as bank president.

 Seay was an active member of the Episcopal Church, as well as a member of the Freemasons.
 He suffered a fall that fractured his hip in the early 1900s.
 The injury worsened as Seay aged, and he was eventually forced to use a wheelchair.
 He was advised to move to a better climate, and so in 1909, Seay purchased a home in Long Beach, California.
 Seay spent the rest of his life in California until his death on December 12, 1915.
 His remains were returned to Oklahoma for burial and interred in the cemetery at Kingfisher, where his grave is suitably marked and next to the grave of one of his sisters, Susan Isabel Seay Collins.
 His funeral was held at the Masonic Temple in Guthrie.
 Governor of Oklahoma Robert L. Williams and his staff attended the funeral.